-NOAA does not believe there are uncertain effects or unknown risks to the human environment associated with implementing the preferred project.
-Nevertheless, the project implementation team will conduct a thorough site survey and engineering analysis, which will address any uncertainties before implementing the preferred alternative.
+NOAA does not believe there are uncertain effects or unknown risks to the human environment associated with implementing the selected project.
+Nevertheless, the project implementation team would conduct a thorough site survey and engineering analysis, which would address any uncertainties before implementing the selected alternative.